hackclub/sprig/games/maze_game_starter-0.md

 ## 1. Make some characters!
 ![](https://cloud-g3a2xtt6b-hack-club-bot.vercel.app/0ezgif.com-video-to-gif.gif)
+A sprite is anything that is visible on your game, except for text and background.
-This game needs three sprites. **Create the sprites in code, and design their visuals!**
+Your game needs at least three sprites. **Create the sprites in code, and design their visuals!**

 ### Hints:
 <details>
 <summary>What sprites do I need to create?</summary>

-Each of the tiles/components of the game must be represented as a sprite, such as characters, blocks, enemies, targets, etc.
+Each of the tiles/components of the game must be represented as a sprite, such as characters, blocks, enemies, targets, etc. - everything that is drawn on the screen, except for text and backgrounds.
+Make one sprite for each of the things you'll need in your game.
 </details>
 <details>
 <summary>How do I create sprites?</summary>